MBS Highway Housing Index, January 2026

 National Data

-As a reminder, an index reading of 50 serves as the dividing line between contraction (below 50) and expansion (above 50).
-The overall index has not exceeded 50 since June 2024, when it last reached 53.
+An index reading of 50 separates contraction (below 50) from expansion (above 50).
+The overall index has remained below this level since June 2024, when it last reached 53.

 Regional Data